Pink (Aerosmith song): Covers and other versions

 It is a bonus playable song in the video game Guitar Hero: Aerosmith, and the only track from Nine Lives present in the game.
 In the Wii and PlayStation 2 versions of this game, the word "high" (in "Pink gets me high as a kite") is removed.

-Janelle Monáe's 2018 single "Pynk" interpolates Aersomith's "Pink," with Steven Tyler and Glen Ballard being credited as co-writers.
+Janelle Monáe's 2018 single "Pynk" interpolates Aerosmith's "Pink," with Steven Tyler and Glen Ballard being credited as co-writers.

 Awards

-The song won the band their fourth and most recent Grammy award in 1999 for Best Rock Performance by a Duo or Group with Vocal.
+The song won the band their fourth and most recent Grammy Award in 1999 for Best Rock Performance by a Duo or Group with Vocal.

 Additionally, the video won an MTV Video Music Award for Best Rock Video in 1998.